blogmywiki/piPlay/README.md

 Everything, really.
 - Scrollbar on the tracklist.
 If there are more than 17 tracks, you can scroll down with the arrow keys but there are currently no scrollbars and no indication that other tracks exist off-screen.
 - Add keypress controls for play, stop etc.
 - GPIO control for play/stop/up/down.
+You could connect these to buttons on a mixing desk or fader start etc.
 - End preview to play last 5 seconds or so of a track.
 - Some sort of visual warning that a track is about to end.
 - A progress bar.
 Probably beyond me.